peethree/chembaby/README.md

 * extract the program into a folder
 * put your data in the same folder as the program
 * open a the windows cmd
-* run 'chembaby.py "file.txt", and optionally up to 2 more .txt files, seperated by a space
+* run 'chembaby.py "file.txt", and optionally more .txt files, each seperated by a space
 * the program will then output a graph which you can save or edit
 #
   ![cmdexample](https://i.imgur.com/CuUdf3z.png)